 When Is The Tour Taking Place?

 The tour won’t be a year-long event for Jackman.
 May 7 is the official kick-off date for the tour, with the first stop being in Glasgow at The SSE Hydro.
-It will continue for a bit more than two months, with the actor and singer giving performances every few days.
+The tour will last for two months, with performances happening every few days.

 He will be doing the tour in North America, with the first stop being at the Toyota Center in Houston.
 The tour will conclude with back-to-back shows at the Hollywood Bowl in California.